-- College Governance Structures relating to classified roles - Classified roles and involvement in Accreditation processes, including self-study and annual reports - Policies for classified professional development activities - Processes for program review (including examining program review documents and making recommendations) - Processes for institutional planning and budget development - Other Classified and Professional Matters as are mutually agreed upon between the Governing Board and CSEA
+- College Governance Structures relating to classified roles - Recommend institutional priorities related to diversity and inclusivity. - Create equitable and diverse representatives on all governance committees. - Classified roles and involvement in Accreditation processes, including self-study and annual reports - Policies for classified professional development activities - Processes for program review (including examining program review documents and making recommendations) - Processes for institutional planning and budget development - Other Classified and Professional Matters as are mutually agreed upon between the Governing Board and CSEA